Towards all-order factorization of QED amplitudes at next-to-leading power: From power counting to factorization

 We now clarify the shorthand index notation.
 In the simplest non-trivial example of the $f\gamma$-jet and hard functions, we define

-The arguments of the jet function denote the momentum flowing through the fermion and photon leg, respectively, while in the hard function the index $i$ also specifies which of the $n$ hard momenta has been shifted in presence of the additional collinear emission.
+The last argument indicates that the factorization in \eq{NLPfactorization} is formulated for unrenormalized amplitudes, which depend on a regulator: the factorization ingredients in four dimensions are affected by UV divergences; working in $D=4-2\eps$ dimensions, these divergences take the form of poles in $\eps$.
+The first two arguments of the jet function denote the momentum flowing through the fermion and photon leg, respectively, while in the hard function the index $i$ also specifies which of the $n$ hard momenta has been shifted in presence of the additional collinear emission.
 In analogy with \eq{eq:hatNotation}, $\hat{\ell}_i^{\h\mu}=\ell^+_i n_i^\mu$ denotes the large component of the momentum flowing in the photon leg.
 In principle, in the spirit of the LP factorization, one would like to replace $p_i$ with $\hat{p}_i$ in the argument of the hard function, thus neglecting the small components in the external momenta too.
 This can be done in the massless theory, where the jet functions start contributing at $\ord(\lambda^2)$.
 However, the massive theory allows for odd powers in the $\lambda$ expansion, so that an overall $\ord(\lambda^2)$ term can also originate from an order $\lambda$ correction from both the hard and a jet function.
 This effect forces us to retain some subleading components in the argument of \eq{eq:explicitNotation}, as will be made clear in the explicit calculation in \sect{sec:oneLoopTest}.
 In contrast to eq.~\eqref{LPfactorization}, the $\otimes$-product in \eq{NLPfactorization} involves, besides spinor index contractions, convolutions over the leading momentum components and additional Lorentz contractions over spacetime indices carried by the photon leg.
-Explicitly, for the first line of \eq{NLPfactorization}
+Explicitly, for the first term in \eq{NLPfactorization} \begin{widetext}

-The other terms in \eq{NLPfactorization} involve a straightforward generalisation of the notation in \eq{eq:explicitNotation}.
+\end{widetext} The other terms in \eq{NLPfactorization} involve a straightforward generalisation of the notation in \eq{eq:explicitNotation}.
 In presence of more than two legs (as for $f\gamma\gamma$), the corresponding hard function acquires an additional argument, and the $p_i$ are shifted accordingly.

 As is clear from \eq{eq:explicitFirstLine}, the hard functions depend only on the large momentum component $\hat{\ell}$ (and not on the full $\ell$).
 However, since we want the NLP formula to be accurate at $\ord(\lambda^2)$, we cannot set $\ell^\mu = \hat{\ell}^\mu$ at the level of amplitudes, but we need to keep also its transverse component $\ell_\perp^\mu$.
 This can be rephrased as a Taylor expansion in the transverse momentum around zero,